 11Horn EJ, Fox KM, Patel V, et al. Are patients with psoriasis undertreated?
 Results of National Psoriasis Foundation survey.
 J Am Acad Dermatol.
 2007 Dec;57(6):957-62.

-12van de Kerkhof PC, Reich K, Kavanaugh A, et al. Physician perspectives in the management of psoriasis and psoriatic arthritis: results from the population based Multinational Assessment of Psoriasis and Psoriatic Arthritis survey.
+12van de Kerkhof PC, Reich K, Kavanaugh A, et al. Physician perspectives in the management of psoriasis and psoriatic arthritis: results from the population-based Multinational Assessment of Psoriasis and Psoriatic Arthritis survey.
 J Eur Acad Dermatol Venereol.2015 Oct;29(10):2002-10.
-This is understandable, of course, as cost of systemic therapy, access to insurance in the United States, and the risk of side-effects are all significant considerations that come into play.
+This is understandable, of course, as the cost of systemic therapy, access to insurance in the United States, and the risk of side-effects are all significant considerations that come into play.